 Over the course of six hours we traveled on dirt roads and highways, through Amish country and into commercial zones, and also shared a lunch together at a diner my father and Leroy both enjoy.

-I learned some awesome Amish money saving tips!
+I learned some awesome Amish money saving tips, not to mention, got a glimpse into Amish teenage life.

-I also got the chance to entertain some rumors about working Amish kids I had heard many years ago, as well as further debunk Discovery Channel’s Amish Mafia show (does anyone really think that show is real?).
+I also got the chance to entertain some rumors about working Amish kids and Amish teenagers I had heard many years ago, as well as further debunk Discovery Channel’s Amish Mafia show (does anyone really think that show is real?).

 How Do Amish Make Money — What Do Amish Kids Do When they Want to Get a Job?